Yosemite fire grows as crews protect iconic sequoias

 A sprinkler system set up within the grove kept the tree trunks moist and officials were hopeful that the steady spray of water along with previous prescribed burns would be enough to keep flames at bay, Phillipe said.

 The cause of the Washburn Fire was under investigation.
-It had grown to nearly 2.5 square miles by Sunday morning, with no containment.
+It had grown to nearly 2.5 square miles (6.7 square kilometers) by Sunday morning, with no containment.

 Temperatures were expected rise and reach the lower 90s in the coming days, but fire crews working in steep terrain were not contending with intense winds, said Jeffrey Barlow, senior meteorologist with the National Weather Service in Hanford.